FDiot/code_tympan3/doc/architecture.rst

 See the ``Tools`` directory and some sub-directories in ``MetierSolver``:

-  - ``DataManagerCore``: the main base class ``TYElement`` used for every business logic object.
-Also implement an interface for the solvers and some XML tools in order to export/import a Code_TYMPAN study ;
+  - ``DataManagerCore``: the main base class ``TYElement`` used for every business logic objects.
+Also implements an interface for the solvers and some XML tools in order to export/import a Code_TYMPAN study ;
   - ``CommonTools`` common objects used by the `Business Logic`_ objects: point, vector, matrix, etc.

 The rationale behind the creation of ``CommonTools`` is to provide basic representations and utilities which *do not depend* upon ``TYElement`` nor ``OPrototype``.
-Typically such representation and utilities are likely to be shared between the main application and the solvers.
+Typically such representations and utilities are likely to be shared between the main application and the solvers.